Wind and Waterthight – what does it mean?

 - Agriculture: Storage of feed, seed, fertilizer, equipment.

-- Base for modifications: Garden shed, workshop, office, studio, base for a living container (new/one‑trip is preferable).
+- Base for modifications: Garden shed, workshop, office, studio, base for a shipping container home or container house (new/one‑trip is preferable).

 - Retail & events: Temporary stalls, shops, cafés, information centers.